dgaydukov/cert-aws/README.md

 SET mykey myvalue EX 5
 ```
 * add cf template for iam database authentication (then go to public ec2 and try to access db with both regular username/password and iam token)
-* create cf template with dynamodb vpc endpoint and access dynamodb from ec2 in private subnet (add scaling policy to dynamoDb)
+* create cf template with dynamodb vpc endpoint and access dynamodb from ec2 in private subnet (add auto scaling to dynamoDb)
 * rewrite template comments to multi-line description https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-description-structure.html
 * connect 2 vpc with privatelink (access ec2 from one vpc from another)
 * ELB access logs store to s3 => trigger lambda to process logs and put them into elasticsearch